pirate/chrome-cdp-extension-bridge/README.md

 # Chrome CDP Extension Bridge

-Small PoC for using a Chrome extension service worker as a private command/event bridge reachable from an external CDP client.
+Small PoC for using a Chrome extension service worker to implement custom CDP commands (smuggled inside of standard CDP commands).

 ## Files